The United States Navy’s submarine service is easily the most powerful ever fielded in the history of submarine warfare.

-While the unlimited range, the quiet and very stealthy nature of these combat vessels makes them incredibly dangerous, it’s their armament that plays the biggest part in making them the most lethal killing machines traversing the oceans today.
+While the unlimited range and the quiet, very stealthy nature of these combat vessels makes them incredibly dangerous, their armament plays the biggest part in making them the most lethal killing machines traversing the oceans today.

-Every American submarine in service today is armed with the Mark 48 Advanced Capability torpedo, the latest and greatest in underwater warfare technology.
-These “fish” are designed to give submarine commanders a flexible tool that can be used to destroy enemy vessels, or serve as remote sensors, extending the operational capabilities of submarines far beyond what they’re inherently able to do while on patrol.
+Every American submarine in service is armed with the Mark 48 Advanced Capability torpedo, the latest and greatest in underwater warfare technology.
+These “fish” are designed to give submarine commanders a flexible tool that can destroy enemy vessels or serve as remote sensors.
+They extend the operational capabilities of submarines far beyond what they inherently can do while on patrol.

 The high speeds were originally a major requirement to allow American subs to chase down fast-moving Soviet attack submarines, which were also capable of diving deep and out of range, thanks to reinforced titanium pressure hulls.